Eimskipafélag Íslands (EIM) Q2 2024 earnings summary

 Q2 2024 earnings summary

-EBITDA dropped 31.6% to EUR 23.5 million, mainly due to lower Trans-Atlantic rates, a four-week strike in the Faroe Islands, and softened Icelandic imports.
+EBITDA dropped 31.6% to EUR 23.5m, mainly due to lower Trans-Atlantic rates, a four-week strike in the Faroe Islands, and softened Icelandic imports.

-International Forwarding performed well, offsetting some liner segment weakness.
+International Forwarding performed well, offsetting some liner segment weakness, and benefited from higher global freight rates.

 Financial highlights